 All employees are employed directly by one of the following Group subsidiary companies: Sirius Facilities GmbH, Sirius Facilities (UK) Limited, Curris Facilities & Utilities Management GmbH, SFG NOVA GmbH and Sirius Corporate Services B.V.
 The average number of people employed by the Group during the year was 232 (31 March 2017: 204), expressed in full-time equivalents.
-In addition, the Board of Directors consists of four Non-executive Directors (31 March 2017: five) and two Executive Directors (31 March 2017: two) as at 31 March 2018.
-Based on the performance criteria and subject to the vesting conditions a total of 23,850,000 shares are expected to be issued.
+In addition, the Board of Directors consists of four Non-executive Directors (31 March 2017: two) as at 31 March 2018.